 Why does this happen?
 How can we react in beneficial ways when we encounter it?
 Are there ways to prevent or reduce its future occurrences?
 Dance Informa talked to a few dance professionals to get their views on the topic, starting with how they might have experienced it.

-Tara Gragg, principal with Rhode Island’s Island Moving Company, USA, has seen it on LiveJournal and in a dance department wherein some students were invited to perform in an international tour, and others weren’t.
+Tara Gragg, company dancer with Rhode Island’s Island Moving Company, USA, has seen it on LiveJournal and in a dance department wherein some students were invited to perform in an international tour, and others weren’t.
 Deborah Mason, owner/founder/director of Deborah Mason Performing Arts Center in Somerville, Massachusetts, has heard fellow audience members making critical comments about performers’ technique and performance abilities.
 Kristin Wagner, Boston-based dance teacher and dancer (KAIROS Dance Theater and Brian Feigenbaum Dance) has seen and heard (granted, relatively rarely) students act negatively toward their dance peers in both obvious and less obvious ways.

 Gragg shares that the LiveJournal experience was “a lesson in being very, very careful and considerate about anything I put out in writing on the internet, because there’s always a chance it could be misconstrued.”
 Cyberbullying is a growing problem, and is something that educators, parents, youth and independent adults will have to grapple with as technology continues to evolve.